phuongdps/bigdataplatforms/README.md

-# Big Data Platforms
+# Big Data Platform

-This course is about how to generate a big data platforms following requirements.
+This course is about how to generate a big data platform following requirements.